THE WHOLE STORY

 My relationship to my mom was strained after the divorce.
 After she moved into another house, I had to begin a new routine of packing bags for sleepovers.
 Mom had a different presence after the divorce, because of that, I did not want to see her often.
 Consequently, I felt guilty for this.
 When mom sensed my lack of desire to spend more time with her, she was hurt.
 Unfortunately, her aggressive expression of hurt made me withdraw even further, and I quickly learned that our new relationship dynamic was painfully different from the way it was growing up.

 Throughout all of my adolescence, I didn’t talk to my dad very much.
 My relationships with both my parents were evidently paralyzed.
-The horrors of the divorce made everything that once appeared to be so beautiful into something faded and unrecognizable.
+The horrors of the divorce made everything that once appeared to be so beautiful, to seem faded and unrecognizable.

 KORN’S IMPACT ON MY LIFE